-Why is the middle mouse button not working over some windows?
+Why are the middle mouse button or keyboard shortcuts not working over some windows?

 Most of the time, this issue is related to ACL (Windows Access Control List).

 Each window in Windows is launched with a given set of rights.
 Basically, there are two levels:

 With elevated permissions (or privileges), user can make system changes that affect his configuration, security, etc. and that can also affect all other users on the system.